raspberrypilearning/getting-started-scratch/en/step_12.md

 --- /print-only ---

-- To add a sprite, drag the sprite from the Sprite list to the Backpack.
+- To add a sprite to your Backpack, drag the sprite from the Sprite list to the Backpack.
 This will store the full sprite in your Backpack, including all costumes, sounds, and scripts.

 --- no-print ---